St. Peter Catholic School - Greenville, NC

 Picture

 In Kindergarten, our core subjects are Math, Reading, Spelling, Religion, and Science.
-Our students also have weekly classes in Art, Computer, Library, Music, PE and Spanish.
+Our students also have weekly classes in Art, Computer, Library, Music, and PE.

 Students in Kindergarten Grade are graded using the following scale:

 Kindergarten at Saint Peter Catholic School has two homeroom classes, each with a lead teacher and an assistant.
 We have a maximum of 25 students in each class, creating a student-teacher ratio of 12.5:1.
-Ms. Sarah Bartholomew is assisted by Mrs. Liz Baker, and Ms. Lily Greeves is assisted by Mrs. Robin Edmison.
+Mrs. Bailey Eason is assisted by Mrs. Robin Edmison, and Ms. Leslie Bardwell is assisted by Mrs. Liz Baker.

 “While in Kindergarten, your child will have the opportunity to participate in large and small group activities, self-directed center time activities, art projects, science experiments, and music/movement activities.
 We believe that children learn in their own way and at their own pace.
 We offer a variety of learning experiences to enable each child to success, and to make school and enjoyable experience.”